jkereako/LoginView/README.md

 # LoginView
-An example of how to build a login view in Swift.
+This is a simple example of how to build a login view in Swift.
+It comes complete with credential storage in the keychain and animations to indicate a bad login.
+You can use this as a starting point for your authenticated app.

 <img src="https://raw.githubusercontent.com/jkereako/LoginView/master/Images/screen-shot.png" width="320" height="568" />